benjaminion/upgrading-ethereum-book/src/book.md

 Second, there are further sources of variation that the above analysis doesn't account for.
 For example, if my validator proposes a block right after a skipped slot, in which there was no block, then my block proposal could be worth up to 71.4% more than a normal block proposal.
 This is because I get to include attestations from the skipped slot as well as from my own slot, and benefit from the extra source and target votes (but not the extra head votes, which will be too late, or the extra sync committee inclusion).

-Third (and most significantly), post-Merge, validators will additionally receive the transaction tips from execution blocks, and potentially MEV-related income as well.
-These will substantially increase the percentage earnings, and variance in earnings, for stakers, but will not affect overall issuance on the beacon chain since they come from recycled Ether rather than new issuance.
+Third (and most significantly), post-Merge, validators additionally receive the transaction priority fees from execution payloads, and potentially MEV-related income as well.
+These can substantially increase the percentage earnings and variance in earnings for stakers, but will not affect overall issuance on the beacon chain since they come from recycled Ether rather than new issuance.

 #### Rewards scale with participation